When to replace heat exchanger

 HVAC

-The answer to 'when to replace heat exchanger' is that a heat exchanger typically needs to be replaced every 10-15 years, or sooner if it shows signs of significant wear or damage.
-The heat exchanger is a critical component of your furnace that transfers heat from the combustion process to the air that circulates through your home.
-Over time, the metal in the heat exchanger can become cracked or corroded, reducing its efficiency and potentially allowing dangerous gases like carbon monoxide to leak into your home.
+The answer to 'when to replace heat exchanger' is that a heat exchanger should typically be replaced every 10-15 years, or sooner if it shows signs of cracks, corrosion, or other damage.
+The heat exchanger is a critical component in a furnace or boiler that transfers heat from the combustion process to the air or water that circulates through your home.
+Over time, the metal of the heat exchanger can become worn down, develop cracks, or even completely break down, which can be a serious safety hazard.

 Sources